Emergency Services

-On a first alarm assignment for a structure fire, a response includes 3 engines, 2 trucks, 1 ambulance and the Division Chief vehicle.
-A minimum of 18 fire personnel are assigned to a first alarm incident.
+On a first alarm assignment for a structure fire, a response includes 3 engines, 2 trucks, 1 ambulance, 1 C.A.R.E.
+Unit and the Division Chief vehicle.
+A minimum of 20 fire personnel are assigned to a first alarm incident.
 Additional alarms, due to size, location, and safety concerns, may be requested by the Incident Commander.
 When this occurs it entails bringing all available Alameda Fire units to the scene and/or requesting mutual aid from other local fire departments.

 Other responses for fire suppression include vehicle fires, vegetation fires, outdoor fires, trash fires, and ship/boat fires.
 The Fire Department also responds to mutual aid calls from other jurisdictions within the County and the State.
 Calls for mutual aid can also be for wildland fires, which requires additional training and personal protective equipment.
 Wildland mutual aid responses often take our firefighters out of Alameda for up to 2 weeks at a time.

 The Alameda Fire Department has been in the ambulance transport business since the late 1970's.
-This service commenced with a single ambulance staffed by two Firefighters/ Emergency Medical Technicians (EMTs) who provided emergency transports within the city of Alameda.
-Since that time, the transport service has grown with the needs of the community to three full-time, Advanced Life Support (ALS) ambulances.
+This service commenced with a single ambulance staffed by two Firefighters/Emergency Medical Technicians (EMTs) who provided emergency transports within the City of Alameda.
+Since that time, the transport service has grown with the needs of the community to four full-time Advanced Life Support (ALS) ambulances.

-Currently, all engine companies and ambulances are staffed with at least one paramedic each, providing quick ALS service to all parts of the city.
+Currently all apparatus and ambulances are staffed with at least one paramedic each, providing quick ALS service to all parts of the city.

 The Emergency Medical Services (EMS) Division provides quality assurance and quality control for emergency medical first responder and ambulance transport services.
 This includes training, licensing and certification of emergency medical technicians and paramedics.
 Personnel follow guidelines developed by Alameda County Emergency Medical Services for the delivery of emergency medical and transport services, including specialized treatment and transport to definitive care.
 Personnel also provide community services including, but not limited to, blood pressure testing and CPR/AED instruction.